aidenfoxx/gaussian-background-generator/README.md

 // Play the animation
 background.play();

+// Recalculate the current animation layers background.refreshLayers(layers);

-// Update the display layers of the object background.updateLayers(layers);
+// Pass a new array of layers to be rendered background.updateLayers(layers);

 // Update the options of the object